 I never really paid much attention to what I was washing my clothes until I had to wear my washable items on my face!
 The most common and daunting word of 2021: Masks.
 That’s when I went shopping and began my ECOS laundry detergent review.
 Finding a safe detergent that wasn’t going to irritate my sensitive skin or cause unnecessary harm was more critical than ever to my family.

-ECOS Laundry Detergent Review: Is It Worth Buying?
+ECOS Laundry Detergent Reviews: Is It Worth Buying?

-I washed her masks in ECOS, and I’m not going to say all that went away, but it did seem to decrease some of the itching and irritation she was experiencing.
+I washed her masks in ECOS, and I’m not going to say all that went away, but it did seem to decrease some of the itching and irritation she was experiencing more than conventional detergents.
 And for a 17-year-old girl having your best face forward is worth it right there.

 You can purchase their laundry detergent in either a liquid form or PODS.
 There are 57 squares that you can toss into your washer, or you can go with the 100 Fl oz liquid route.
 Both are acceptable in a HE washing machine.